 |Motion is described by position and velocity||Motion is described by position and momentum|

-|The Lagrangian is not a conserved quantity||The Hamiltonian is a conserved quantity|
+|The Lagrangian is not a conserved quantity||The Hamiltonian is a conserved quantity (though not always)|

-While there may seem to be a lot of differences between the two formulations of mechanics, they really are just different perspectives to describe the same phenomena; two sides of the same classical mechanics -coin.
-However, both of these formulations have their own advantages as well.
+While there may seem to be a lot of differences between the two formulations of mechanics, they really are just different perspectives to describe the same phenomena – at the end of the day, they will both give the same results and predictions.

 Also, in the context of classical mechanics, the Lagrangian and the Hamiltonian formulations are both equivalent to Newtonian mechanics.
 I go into more detail about this in my article comparing Lagrangian mechanics to Newtonian mechanics.